-Students who have not taken MDES GR5001 (often those with interests directed toward the social sciences) should enroll in MDES GR5000 (Theory and Methods 1: Politics, Economy, and Society), offered only in fall semester.
-All second-year students enroll in MDES GR6008 during the fall semester, the MESAAS research colloquium for second and third-year graduate students.
+Students who chose not to take Theory and Methods in their first year should enroll in MDES GR5000 (Theory and Methods 1: Politics, Economy, and Society), offered only in fall semester.
+All second-year students enroll in MDES GR6008 (the MESAAS Research Colloquium, for all second and third-year graduate students) during the fall semester.
 The colloquium provides a forum for peer discussion of the M.A. thesis, although the principal academic guidance comes from the thesis advisor.
 Some students take a supervised readings course to allow more intensive work on the thesis.

 The M.A. thesis is submitted in the 3rd or 4th semester, depending on the timeline that the student and DGS have agreed upon.
 The thesis is defended before two faculty readers (the advisor and one additional).
 The first reader must be a member of the department.
 The thesis is usually about 30 to 40 pages in length (the size of a typical journal article), and often builds on a seminar paper written during the first year.

 There are no grades for the M.A. thesis.
 Students are awarded either a “pass” or a “fail” on the strength of the written work and an oral defense.
 For students in the Ph.D. program, a pass may be awarded either with or without permission to continue to the M.Phil.
 A truly exceptional MA thesis, one considered to be of publishable quality, may be recommended for “distinction”.
 A digital copy of the thesis is to be deposited in the department.